crean-j/twitter_sentimentanalysis_democraticpartydebates/README.md

 ### Static analysis around Nov 20th debate
 1. The static analysis was done on tweets gathered from Nov 13 - Nov 20th and Nov 22nd - 30th
    1. Batches of tweets were collected and added to a TweetArchive.txt file.
    2. To test, run the **DemDebate class** and when prompted to type a filename type "TweetArchive_smal.txt".
 This is a          smaller file with a sample of around 500 tweets that allows for a reduced analysis.
 2. The **DemDebate class** takes in a text file of tweets and runs debate specific analysis from it.
    1. Takes in file and parses each row into a Tweet object.
 3. ArrayList of tweets is created for each candidate.
-4. Tweets are analysed for sentiment and given influence score, sentiment score and adjectives, as described under the real-time running section, steps 5-10.
+4. Tweets are analysed for sentiment and given influence score, sentiment score and adjectives, as described under the real-      time running section, steps 5-10.
-5. Tweet location is analyzed using natural language sorting and stored into state ArrayLists. (**TweetsByState class**)
+5. Tweet location is analyzed using natural language sorting and stored into state ArrayLists.(**TweetsByState class**)
-6. Analysis is run at the candidate level include state analysis(**DataAnalysis class**).
+6. Analysis is run at the candidate level include state analysis.(**DataAnalysis class**
 7. The results of the static analysis can be viewed in two csvs files and a txt report:
    1. DataByStates.csv
    2. DataByCandidate.csv